The rage of fire and the purification of water are blended into one - and then displayed

-Australia.
-The fire act was conceptualized and transformed by artists with different backgrounds,
+fire act was conceptualized and transformed by artists with backgrounds ranging

-from performance companies to street theatre.
-Incorporated in the act is the amazing fire stunt
+from performing arts companies to street theatre.
+Incorporated in the act is the

 Set to "Terre Aride" (which translates into "Arid Ground") from the "O"